 - Sanjhi: Uttar Pradesh

-Kolam and these rangolis as referred to in different states also have a scoial aspect to them , During the sacred Margazhi month women compete with one another in a spirit of playful competition in the various Kolam contests organized in cities, towns and villages in Tamil Nadu
+These rangolis in different states also have a social aspect to them.
+During the sacred Margazhi month, women compete with one another in a spirit of playful competition in the pattern designing contests organized in cities, towns, and villages in Tamil Nadu.